MicrosoftDocs/fabric-docs/docs/data-factory/how-to-handle-schema-drift.md

 * **Fixed schema**: When you choose fixed schema, schema changes aren't possible.
 When the dataflow gets refreshed, only the rows in the table are dropped and replaced with the output data from the dataflow.
 Any relationships or measures on the table stay intact.
 If you make any changes to your query in the dataflow, the dataflow publish fails if it detects that the query schema doesn't match the data destination schema.
 Use this setting when you don't plan to change the schema and have relationships or measure added to your destination table.

-You see checkboxes or dropdowns depending on the schema update type (for example, for "Fixed") and if the table has already been created.
-If the table has alreading been created, you get dropdowns.
+You see checkboxes or dropdowns depending on the schema update type (for example, for "Fixed") and if the table is already created.
+If the table is already created, you get dropdowns.
 If you create a new table, you're shown checkboxes because the destination table doesn't exist.
 Thus, Dataflow Gen2 allows you to update your schema before table creation.

 > [!NOTE]
 > When loading data into the warehouse, only fixed schema is supported.
 If a column isn't present in your initial settings and you add manually, "(none)" is displayed.